BlakeCLewis/MyPiLN/README.md

 	+ 'startx chromium-browser --start-maximized' (chrome in X with no window manager)
 	+ or 'startx konqueror', then shft-ctrl-F to go full screen
 - kiln sitter(KS) as a sensor
 	+ KS functions as 'ARMED', can not start firing without kilnsitter being armed
 	+ mode 1: set top temp higher than KS cone, thermocouple temp is shutoff trigger
 	+ mode 2: set top temp lower than KS cone, ks cone is shutoff trigger
 - display class:
 	+ removes display code from main script
 	+ make it easier to change display hardware

 Future improvements:
+- basic authentication
 - thermocouple class:
 	+ to ease changing thermocouple chip,
 	+ MAX31855 current harware,
 	+ MAX31856 has 50/60hz filter and a correction table and can do multiple types including S,
 	+ MAX31850 w/onewire interface, enables multiple thermocouples on one GPIO;
 - performance watchdog:
 	+ shutdown when a minimum rate cannot be maintained,
 	+ notify with options(continue, abort firing, abort segment);
 - inductive current sensors: monitor electric usage to calculate cost of firing, also as an element fault indicator;
-- zone control: thermocouple/section, conrol sections independently;
 - record ambient temp with firing data:
 - crash/loss of power recovery:
 	+ PI comes up, KS is armed & profile is 'Running' then consider unfinished segment
 	+ compare last timestamp of 'Running' firing to current time
 	+ compare temp at the timestamp to current temp
 	+ notify (email)
+- test page
+	+ turn on all elements and compare ampres to baseline
+	+ turn on elements individually
+	+ read/display all thermocouples
+	+ prompt to arm/disarm KS
+- zone control: thermocouple/section, conrol sections independently;

 Hardware:
 - test rig1 - $10 Raspberry Pi zero w, $3 SSR, $2 k-type thermocouple, $17.50 adafruit.com MAX31855, hair blow dryer and an amazon cardboard box;